dyninst/dyninst/docs/symtabAPI/developer/Archive.h.rst

       Retrieves in ``obj`` the member containing the definition of a symbol with mangled name ``name``.

+      This method differs from getMemberByGlobalSymbol in that it searches the underlying Symtab objects in the archive for the symbol while getMemberByGlobalSymbol searches the Archive's symbol table.
+      The reasoning behind this is that searching the Archive's symbol table will be faster than using the Symtab interface because the underlying Symtab object is only created when the symbol is found in the Archive's symbol table.
+Contrary to this, findMemberWithDefinition requires creating Symtab objects for every member in an Archive and then searching each of these Symtab objects for the symbol.

       Returns ``false`` on error or if ``name`` is not in this archive.

   .. cpp:function:: std::string name()